TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

                                 bool status, void *value, uint32_t vsize);
 ```

 - `gptpInstanceIndex` : Index of the gptp to be configured.
-For TI FreeRTOS there is only one instance is applicable, this should be set to 0.
+Currently, only one instance is applicable, this should be set to 0.
 - `confitem`: The configuration item.
 To create an item, prepend the parameter name from the gptp_nonyangconfig.xml
   with the `XL4_EXTMOD_XL4GPTP` prefix, as follows: `USE_HW_PHASE_ADJUSTMENT` becomes `XL4_EXTMOD_XL4GPTP_USE_HW_PHASE_ADJUSTMENT`.
 - `status`: `YDBI_CONFIG` or `YDBI_STATUS`.  `YDBI_CONFIG` is used